OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Calendar.md

 !!! info "Note"

-    Links to course elements, entries in the library or external documents can only be added in a second step after the initial calendar entry creation.
+    Links to course elements, entries in the library or external documents can only be added in a **second step** after the initial calendar entry creation.

     Links to course elements can only be created within the course calendar.
-All other calendars will display the message: _Link not possible._
+All other calendars will display the message: _Link not possible_.

 ![Calendar linking](assets/calendar_connection_EN.png){ class="shadow lightbox" }